Skip to content

 The confidentiality protocol

-I deliberately exclude anything sensitive from the JSON — if a fact isn't in there, the model has nothing to leak.
+I deliberately keep anything sensitive out of the JSON: if a fact isn't in there, the model has nothing to leak.
 The system prompt layer is defense-in-depth, not primary protection.
-Principle: don't trust the model to hold a secret; just don't tell it the secret.
+The principle is simple.
+Don't trust the model to hold a secret; just don't tell it the secret.

 Three approaches, head to head